valgur/xtr/docs-src/quickstart.rst

     XTR_LOGL(fatal, s, "Goodbye cruel world");
     // NOTREACHED

-By default, objects and strings are copied into the sink.
+By default, objects and strings are copied into the source.
 This is so that the default behaviour is safe---i.e. to avoid creating dangling references the logger does not assume anything about the lifetime of objects passed as
 arguments: